cslev/p4-bmv2-docker/README.md

 # P4 BMV2 docker container
 After a lot of hussle, I was finally able to run BMV2 (P4 behavioral-switch) in a container.
-For reproducibility and in order to drastically decrease , I have created the corresponding Dockerfile
+For reproducibility and in order to drastically decrease the container's size, I have created the corresponding Dockerfile

 # Usage
 ```